 6.13.1 Applicability to language

-The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.13 applies to Java.
+The vulnerability described in ISO/IEC 24772-1:2024 6.13 applies to Java.
 Prior to making use of a reference to an object, verification needs to be made to ensure that the reference is not null.
 This can be accomplished through an explicit runtime check or other means of ensuring a reference is not null.
 Though a null dereference is mitigated in Java by compile-time or run-time checks that ensure that no null-value can be dereferenced, it is better to not rely exclusively on catching the exceptions.
 The exception NullPointerException is implicitly raised upon such dereferencing and needs to be handled or else the vulnerability of a failing system or components prevails.

 An alternative mechanism available since Java 8 called Optional, which can be used to encapsulate the potential null values safely to avoid generating a null pointer exception.
 Optional.IsPresent returns the value present if there is a valid value, or absent if the reference would be null to let one deal with null values without raising an exception.

-6.13.2 Guidance to language users
+6.13.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.13.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.13.5.

 Include checks for null prior to making use of objects.
 Less preferably, handle exceptions raised by attempts to dereference null values.